 Adding Width to the Body

-At cast on: Add stitches to your cast on, distributed evenly.
-If the pattern says cast on 200 and you need 10 more stitches for width, cast on 210.
+At cast on: Add stitches distributed evenly between front and back.
+If the pattern casts on 200 stitches for a body worked in the round and you need 10% more width, cast on 220 stitches (200 ร 1.10 = 220).

 Removing Width from the Body